VeeamHub/veeam-vbr-sdk-go/client/docs/BackupsApi.md

     "fmt"
     "os"
     "time"
-    openapiclient "./openapi"
+    "github.com/veeamhub/veeam-vbr-sdk-go/client"
 )

 func main() {
     xApiVersion := "xApiVersion_example" // string | Version and revision of the client REST API.
 Must be in the following format&#58; `<version>-<revision>`. (default to "1.1-rev0") skip := int32(56) // int32 | Number of backups to skip. (optional)
     limit := int32(56) // int32 | Maximum number of backups to return. (optional)
-    orderColumn := openapiclient.EBackupsFiltersOrderColumn("Name") // EBackupsFiltersOrderColumn | Sorts backups by one of the backup parameters. (optional) orderAsc := true // bool | Sorts backups in the ascending order by the `orderColumn` parameter. (optional) nameFilter := "nameFilter_example" // string | Filters backups by the `nameFilter` pattern.
+    orderColumn := client.EBackupsFiltersOrderColumn("Name") // EBackupsFiltersOrderColumn | Sorts backups by one of the backup parameters. (optional) orderAsc := true // bool | Sorts backups in the ascending order by the `orderColumn` parameter. (optional) nameFilter := "nameFilter_example" // string | Filters backups by the `nameFilter` pattern.
 The pattern can match any backup parameter.
 To substitute one or more characters, use the asterisk (*) character at the beginning, at the end or both. (optional) createdAfterFilter := time.Now() // time.Time | Returns backups that are created after the specified date and time. (optional)